jenhausu/3rd-Party-Library-for-iOS/README.md

 * [WobbleView](https://github.com/inFullMobile/WobbleView) : WobbleView is an implementation of a recently popular wobble effect for any view in your app.
 * [SWTableViewCell](https://github.com/CEWendel/SWTableViewCell) : An easy-to-use UITableViewCell subclass that implements a swippable content view which exposes utility buttons (similar to iOS 7 Mail Application)
 * [SAMBadgeView](https://github.com/soffes/SAMBadgeView) : A simple badge view that acts very much like the badges in Mail App.
+* [SESlideTableViewCell](https://github.com/spaceelephant/SESlideTableViewCell) : a subclass of UITableViewCell which shows buttons with a swipe gesture

 ### Menu
 * [GuillotineMenu](https://github.com/Yalantis/GuillotineMenu) : Our Guillotine Menu Transitioning Animation implemented in Swift reminds a bit of a notorious killing machine.